 Notice the one girl that managed to find the teeniest ledge in the sun to curl up in.

 Heading into one of three portages we had to do.
-This one was the easiest, at 90 flat me
+This one was the easiest, at 90 flat metres.

 The group posing along the portage (missing - myself and my sister).